 Standing tall and proud in the city that has been swallowed by modernism, the Char Minar area of Hyderabad stands out with its rustic charm.
 The market is renowned worldwide for its pearls, especially the Basra Pearl that is embellished with gold and silver.

-Ikat weaving designs are the major highlight of the products sold in this market making it a favorite among shoppers with a knack for history.
+Ikat weaving designs are the major highlight of the products sold in this market making it a favourite among shoppers with a knack for history.

 Set up every Thursday evening near Begum Bazaar, this flea market is popular among locals and shopaholics.
 From clothing to shoes, silverware to wooden goods, this market has everything one can imagine.